Sex After Grief Navigating Your Sexuality After Losing Your Beloved

 In Sex after Grief, the top expert on senior sex, Joan Price, describes her own experiences as a widow since 2008, when she lost the love of her life to cancer.
 She shares her own raw grief journey, her sexual reawakening (and the many stumbles along the way), her attempts to dip back into the dating pool, along with excellent advice on how to handle each step.

 Joan Price’s revelatory approach to sex after loss includes excerpts from many other grievers’ personal stories.
 These narratives from folks of all genders and orientations who have grieved have much in common, yet also much that’s different.
 Some jumped into sex quickly.
 Some took years.
 Some withdrew from sexual possibility.
 Some shared their bodies but not their hearts.
 As these people open their private lives and thoughts, you’ll come away realizing that no one is wrong, and no choice is defective or shameful.

-Sex After Grief: Navigating Your Sexuality After Losing Your Beloved by Joan Price will be available on August 15, 2019.
-Preorder now:
+Sex After Grief: Navigating Your Sexuality After Losing Your Beloved by Joan Price is available now!
+Order your autographed copy:

 There’s no right or wrong method or timeline for bringing your sexuality back to into your life, whether it’s with your own hands, a hook-up, a new companion, or any combination.
 You’ll learn many options, and, thanks to the self-help take-aways at the end of each chapter, you will feel better ready to choose for yourself.

 With warmth and wisdom, Sex After Grief offers you:

 - Inspiring tales of how different people brought sex back into their lives after the loss of their spouse or partner

 - Guidelines for dating again and getting sexual with a new person